pdurbin/RO-Crate-Example/README.md

 Payload files may appear directly in the RO-Crate Root alongside the RO-Crate Metadata File, and/or appear in sub-directories of the RO-Crate Root.
 ```

 This allows us to place RO-Crate artifacts along side the bagit artifacts, shown in the structure below.
-Note that the metadata directory will be depreciated/ merged into the ro-crate-metadata.jsonld file

 Legend: